awolffromspace/nes-emu/README.md

 ## Credits

 Kevin Horton for [nestest.nes](https://github.com/christopherpow/nes-test-roms/blob/master/other/nestest.nes)
-NESdev wiki for thorough documentation of the NES
+NESdev wiki for thorough documentation and [other tests](https://www.nesdev.org/wiki/Emulator_tests) (especially blargg's)
 FCEUX for having a robust debugger to compare with